giancarlotamburello/sGs_UnMix/README.md

 <h1> App dependencies </h1>

-This application requires several packages to be installed for local execution.
+You can run this application locally, but it needs several packages to be installed.
 The code for manual installation is as follows:

 ```r
 install.packages("shiny")